Dodgers beat Giants 7-2, force decisive Game 5 in NLDS - WHIZ News

 UP NEXT

-Giants: Hadn’t announced a starter for Game 5 on Thursday, but it was expected to be Logan Webb.
+Giants: RHP Logan Webb starts Game 5 on Thursday.
+He dominated the Dodgers in the series opener, striking out 10 over 7 2/3 innings to beat Buehler 4-0.

-Dodgers: LHP Julio Urías starts Game 5.
-The majors’ lone 20-game winner led MLB with an .870 winning percentage.
+Dodgers: LHP Julio Urías starts the winner-take-all game.
+The majors’ lone 20-game winner this season led MLB with an .870 winning percentage and then pitched Los Angeles to a 9-2 victory in Game 2.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports